 If you are interested in adding the AQUA Program to your StFX degree, just contact us: phone (902) 867 - 3905; in J Bruce Brown Hall # 335F or at firstname.lastname@example.org

 As first year students, you will be enrolling on-line at individually designated times during the month of July.
-If you are interested in the Aquatic Resources Program, then you should begin by enrolling in the AQUA core courses, as follows, whether you are a BA or a BSc student:
+If you are interested in the Aquatic Resources Program, then you should begin by enrolling in the AQUA core courses, as follows, whether you are an Arts (BA) or a Science (BSc) student:

-C. Are you currently a StFX student who would like to join the Aquatic Resources Program?
+C. Are you currently attending StFX and would like to Major in Aquatic Resources?

-YES, it is possible for StFX students who have completed one or two years of study to add the Aquatic Resources major to their degree.
-Students from virtually any subject area at StFX can make the change to the AQUA Program, including students who have completed either the Health Studies or Social Justice Colloquiums in their first year of study.
+YES, it is possible for current StFX students who have completed one or two years of study to add the Aquatic Resources major to their degree.
+Students from almost any subject area at StFX can join the AQUA Program, including students who have completed either the Humanities or Social Justice Colloquiums in their first year of study.

-Interested students are encouraged to contact AQUA Program staff to discuss requirements and opportunities before completing the on-line change of program form (located on your personal MesAMIS page).
-Students should have a minimum grade point average (GPA) of 65 percent to be accepted into the AQUA Program.
+Interested students are encouraged to contact AQUA Program staff to discuss requirements and opportunities before completing the on-line change of program form.

 Contact: phone (902) 867 - 3905; in J Bruce Brown Hall # 335F or at email@example.com

-Students accepted into the Aquatic Resources Program will complete required AR core courses, beginning with: AQUA 100 (6 credits), ECON 101 (3 credits) and 102 (3 credits), BIOL 112 (3 credits), and ESCI 171 (3 credits); in addition to higher level AQUA courses in subsequent academic years.
+Students who apply to and are accepted to join the AQUA Program must complete required AQUA core courses: AQUA 101 (3 credits), AQUA 102 (3 credits), ECON 101 (3 credits) and 102 (3 credits), BIOL 112 (3 credits), and ESCI 171 (3 credits); in addition to higher level AQUA courses in subsequent academic years.

 If you have already completed some or all of these courses you will not be required to repeat them!